voostindie/vincents-productivity-suite-for-alfred/README.md

                 {% endfor %}
 ```

-This sets up the defaults to prepend the current date to every note filename in YY-MM-DD format, appends it to the title in DD-MM-YY format and also adds two tags.
+This sets up the defaults to prepend the current date to every note filename in YY-MM-DD format, append it to the title in DD-MM-YY format and also add two tags.
 Since these are the defaults, this happens for every note type.
-But, for events, the text is set to a template that fills in the attendees of the event.
+But, for events, the text is set to a template that fills in the attendees of the event (pulled from the calender).

 The default template for the filename is `null` (in YAML).
 In that case VPS uses the template for the title instead.
 This saves you the trouble of having to define the same thing twice if you want filename and title to be the same.